fathom820/arcana/readme.md

 https://java.com/en/download/windows_manual.jsp

 ### 2. Download game
-**Arcana is not currently available to play.** When I deem the game suitable for public testing, I will release a beta version in the `releases` tab of this GitHub page.
-In the same way, when I deem the game to be finished, I will release the full version in the `releases` section.
-If you want more information on tentative release dates, see the **Arcana** section at the top of this document.
+**Arcana is not currently available to play.** When I deem the game suitable for public testing, I will release a beta version on my personal website, which I will post a link to.
+Click [here](###Download) for more release information.

 ### 3. Run game
 The game can simply be run by running the Arcana.exe file.